samjesus8/CSharp-Discord-Bot-Template/docs/repository_setup.md

 You should see "1 Succeeded" in the output like this
 ![image](https://media.discordapp.net/attachments/1020110665161113610/1084643742306283560/image.png?width=1370&height=212)

-Once that is finished, it will generate a /bin folder for us, which will contain the application we are running when we hit start
+Once that is finished, it will generate a /bin folder for us in your solution folder, which will contain the application we are running when we hit start (YourSolution.exe)

 In this folder, we must place in our config.json file which contains our Token & Prefix

 First start by setting the Token & Prefix of your bot in the config.json file like this and save the file

+You can get the token of your Bot using the Discord Developer Portal in the Bot section of your application
 ![image](https://media.discordapp.net/attachments/1020110665161113610/1084644674330959993/image.png?width=1431&height=263)

 Then, open up your whole project in your File Manager by Right-Clicking on your project name and clicking "Open Folder in File Explorer"